 Understanding Anxiety Disorders

 Everyone worries from time to time.
 Anxiety becomes a disorder, however, when it seeps into every part of your life.
-Anxiety Canada identifies eleven different types of anxiety and related disorders, all of which include physical responses, as well as invasive thoughts, emotions, and behaviors.
+Anxiety Canada identifies eleven different types of anxiety and related disorders, all of which include physical responses, as well as invasive thoughts, emotions, and behaviours.
 These disorders disrupt lives.

 “This disruption can interrupt or even stop adults from participating in a variety of experiences such as attending higher education, pursuing meaningful work, joining social, athletic, or recreational clubs, being in relationships, and more.” –Anxiety Canada